Empowering women in outdoor adventure

 - Risk Management:

-- Hygiene: specially food on the trekking and restaurants in general)
+- Hygiene: especially food on the trekking and restaurants in general)

 - Cultural differences and awareness